-Command Action smc-config-backup Saves the configuration of the SMC server.
-See section Saving the server configuration from the command line interface. smc-config-restore Restores the configuration of the SMC server.
-See section Restoring server configuration from the command line interface. smc-date-time Displays and configures the system's date, time and time zone.
-See section Changing the SMC server time zone and date. smc-deploy Deploys the configuration on the SNS firewalls.
-See section Deploying a configuration on firewalls. smc-diag Downloads a SMC server diagnostics report.
-See section Generating a server diagnostics report smc-export-routes Exports to a CSV file the static routes, return routes and default routes of firewalls in at least version 4.2.4 and for which the network configuration is managed in SMC.
-See section Configuring routing . smc-import- firewalls Creates firewalls in SMC and their connecting package.
-See section Importing SNS firewalls from a CSV file. smc-import-routes smc-gen- autosigned-cert Imports the routes of firewalls in at least version 4.2.4 and for which the network configuration is managed in SMC.
+Command Action Saves the configuration of the SMC server.
+See section Saving the server configuration from the command line interface.
+Restores the configuration of the SMC server.
+See section Restoring server configuration from the command line interface.
+Displays and configures the system's date, time and time zone.
+See section Changing the SMC server time zone and date Deploys the configuration on the SNS firewalls.
+See section Deploying a configuration on firewalls.
+Downloads a SMC server diagnostics report.
+See section Generating a server diagnostics report Exports to a CSV file the static routes, return routes and default routes of firewalls in at least version 4.2.4 and for which the network configuration is managed in SMC.
 See section Configuring routing.
+Creates firewalls in SMC and their connecting package.
+See section Importing SNS firewalls from a CSV file.
+Imports the routes of firewalls in at least version 4.2.4 and for which the network configuration is managed in SMC.
+See section Configuring routing.
 Resets the certificate presented by the SMC server's web administration interface.
-See section Customizing the certificate of the SMC server web interface. smc-import-crl Imports a Certificate Revocation List (CRL).
+See section Customizing the certificate of the SMC server web interface.
+Imports a Certificate Revocation List (CRL).
 The CRL is automatically linked to the certification authority which signed it. smc-import-objects Imports objects originating from a firewall export in CSV format.
-See section Importing objects. smc-import-rules Imports filter and NAT rules, and the objects linked to these rules, from the export of a SNS firewall rules in the CSV format.
+See section Importing objects.
+Imports filter and NAT rules, and the objects linked to these rules, from the export of a SNS firewall rules in the CSV format.
 See section Importing rules from connected firewalls. smc-install- certificate Installs a P12 certificate on a firewall.
 See section Importing or declaring a certificate for a firewall. smc-keyboard Changes the language of the keyboard in the command line interface.

 smc-logs Displays logs of all actions saved on the SMC server.
-Equivalent to the ${\tt nlogs}$ command. smc-redundancy secundaryIP <backup_node_ip></backup_node_ip> Enables redundancy between two SMC servers.
-See section Setting up SMC server redundancy. smc-reset-ca Resets the internal certification authority of the SMC server.
+Equivalent to the ${\tt nlogs}$ command. smc-redundancy secondary <backup node_ip=""></backup> Enables redundancy between two SMC servers.
+See section Setting up SMC server redundancy in the Administration guide . smc-reset-ca Resets the internal certification authority of the SMC server.
 See section Resetting the internal certification authority of the SMC server. smc-sns-cli-script Runs SNS CLI commands on a pool of firewalls.
 See section Running SNS CLI commands on an environment of firewalls. smc-syslog-ng Configures the logging service in Syslog format.
 See section Sending SMC logs to a remote server in Syslog format. smc-update Updating the SMC server See section Updating the SMC server. smc-version Displays the version of the SMC server.
 See section Verifying the SMC server version in command line.

-Appendix B. Details of SMC\XXX environment variables
+Annexe B. Details of SMC\XXX environment variables